All Episodes

 Linda just sent me something.

-She said in the first hour of Joy Reed's MSNBC show, this is it, was it this morning?
+She said in the first hour of Joy Reed's MSNBC show this, was it this morning?

 It was Saturday, Saturday morning.